Kate Snyder, APR

 She’s a resident of #lovelansing, where she shares her home with her lumberjack husband and their precocious, stylish child.

-- Recognized by the Michigan Small Business Development Center as a Best Small Business, one of only a dozen recognized out of more than 12,000 statewide.
+- Recognized by the Michigan Small Business Development Center as a Best Small Business, one of only a dozen recognized out of nearly 6,000 statewide.

 - Helping the Impression 5 Science Center reinvent its message and voice, shifting focus from exhibits and programs to spotlighting its unique ability to help children keep their sense of wonder.